(I owe this one to my friend Lars Finskud at Vanguard Strategy – thanks Lars!)

 But the marketing of a product or service is just one broad case in a much wider class of challenges – any situation where we want to understand and influence how any new behaviour is “adopted” by a target audience.
 Examples include:

-- The adoption of new medical procedures by physicians, whether basic prescribing practices or advances surgical methods.
+• The adoption of new medical procedures by physicians, whether basic prescribing practices or advanced surgical methods.

 In all such cases, we need people to move from being unaware of the new behaviour, to being aware (though still not understanding it), to informed (understanding it, but not doing it), to active (doing it, but not committed), to committed (they will always do it, when the occasion arises).